Grandmaster (Marvel Comics): Fictional character biography

 The Grandmaster returned from beyond his grave to plague the East and West Coast Avengers during one of their annual games of baseball, reasoning that, since he was dead, he was free from his vow to leave Earth's heroes in peace.
 After he and the Collector tricked the teams into battling each other, the Grandmaster succeeded in his true plan: to capture Lady Death and usurp her powers.
-He forced the Avengers to participate in a competition with the Legion of the Unliving in order to stop a series of powerful bombs, the fate being all of creation.
+He forced the Avengers to participate in a competition with the Legion of the Unliving in order to stop a series of powerful bombs, the stakes being all of creation.
 Captain America and Hawkeye were the only two heroes to survive; the rest of the Avengers were slain, only to instantly join the Legion.
 As the Grandmaster was preparing to force the pair to fight the Legion again, Hawkeye convinced him to lay it all on the line with one last game of pure chance.
 Hawkeye held one arrow in each fist, the tips hidden in his hands.
 Grandmaster would win if he chose the one with Hawkeye's last arrowhead.
 The one he picked was headless (Hawkeye admits to Captain America that he had cheated: he quickly snapped off the arrowhead as the Grandmaster chose the correct arrow), and his distraction allowed Lady Death to escape her bonds and banish the Grandmaster from her realm — in other words, making them effectively immortal.
 As a reward, she returned the deceased Avengers to life.
 This incident is what led Death to ban the Elders from dying, confirmed by the Grandmaster in the issue's final panels, just before he expresses interest in the Avengers' renewed baseball game.

 He and a group of ten other Elders then conspired to kill Galactus and restart the universe; they felt that being banned from Death's realm would make them the sole survivors to continue their obsessions in a whole new universe.
 The Grandmaster battled Galactus and the Silver Surfer, and was one of the five Elders captured and consumed by Galactus.
 The devoured Elders caused Galactus "cosmic indigestion" from within until they were forced out of him by Master Order and Lord Chaos.
 When the Silver Surfer asked the five Elders to aid them in helping Galactus to defeat the In-Betweener the Grandmaster refused because it would nullify a solemn wager the Elders had made so the Champion physically restrained him until the battle was over.
-Moments later, the five Elders used their Infinity Gems to instantaneously travel very far away from Galactus and his vengeance.
+Moments later, the five Elders used their Infinity Gems to escape Galactus and his vengeance.